zackbalbin/ErgoTutorials/simplesend/README.md

 **Step 17:** Return the txJson string

 Recall that our sendTx function reuturns a string.
 In order to satisfy this, we will return our txJson.
 The txJson is the information about our transaction in JSON form.
-We created this information in the code 'signed.toJson(true).'
+We created this information in the code **signed.toJson(true).**

 ```scala
     })